 Pelvic pain may be accompanied by other symptoms or warning signs.
 Some of the most common pelvic pain symptoms include:

 How is pelvic pain diagnosed?

-When diagnosing the cause of pelvic pain, the doctor will review the symptoms and medical history of the patient.
-A physical exam and/or other tests might also help in diagnosing the cause of pelvic pain.
-The specific testing performed will depend on the discussions with your doctor as well as your examination.
+When diagnosing the cause of pelvic pain, your healthcare provider will review your symptoms and medical history.
+A physical exam or other tests might also help in determining the cause of pelvic pain.
 Some diagnostic tools might include:

 - Blood and urine tests.

-- Pregnancy tests in females of reproductive age.
+- Pregnancy tests in people of reproductive age.

 - Vaginal or penile cultures to check for sexually transmitted diseases such as gonorrhea and chlamydia.

 - Laparoscopy (procedure allowing a direct look at the structures in the pelvis and abdomen).